Download Careers360 App

 Deuteromycetes - Fungus, Reproduction, Characteristics, Imperfect

 Deuteromycetes, also called fungi imperfecti, are fungi whose sexual stage has not been found yet.
-Scientists in the past grouped them separately because they couldn’t see how these fungi produced sex spores.
+Earlier, scientists grouped them separately because there were no sexual spores produced.
 Instead, these fungi are identified based on their asexual spores and how they reproduce sexually.

-Deuteromycetes are not a single, closely related group but belong to different fungal groups.
+Deuteromycetes are closely related belonging to different fungal groups.
 When scientists discover their sexual stage using advanced methods, they are placed into other groups like Ascomycota or Basidiomycota.
 Even so, Deuteromycetes are very important because they help break down dead material, are used in industries, and some can cause diseases.

 Classification of Deuteromycetes